Entrepreneurship in life sciences

 Preparation of a group pitch (10 min with slides)

-The best group and individual pitch will be awarded with a trophy!
+The best group will be awarded with a trophy!

 Assessment methods